 It was like anxiety jumped out of my body when I began crying.
 A release of tension, discourse, and irrationality was gone.

 I’m not going to trouble you any further with my rambled thoughts, but what I will say is that crying is therapeutic.

 Crying is good for the soul.
 I’m going to cry a few more times during this medical journey.
 If you think about it, crying is physiologically necessary.
 Think about the infant who emerges out of the womb.
 If the newborn emerges silent, the doctor must slap them a bit until they start crying.
 This is because crying is a sign of vitality.
 It means the baby is alive and aware of his or her new environment.
 As the baby grows into a toddler, they will cry for toys or attention, which is easily controllable.
 Once that baby becomes a preteen or adolescent, they start to cry less.
 Then, as an adult, you really don’t cry much, or at all.
 Unless you reach the brink of anxiety.

 Crying is not a sign of weakness.
 Acknowledging that you’re stressed beyond a normal threshold, is the first step.
 So often we walk around with pent up worry, emotions, and anger that we fail to accept.
 Always Keep Fighting.
 You shouldn’t suffer in silence.
+Anxiety in Medical School is real.
 Please reach out to your friends, family, physicians, and religious sanctities.
 Lately, I’ve been self-reflecting more, praying more and still, crying more.
 The release from my system is immediately gratifying beyond belief.

 I’m in med school and I’ll cry if I want to.